stonepros/stone/doc/rados/operations/erasure-code-jerasure.rst

 ============================

-The *jerasure* plugin is the most generic and flexible plugin, it is also the default for Ceph erasure coded pools.
+The *jerasure* plugin is the most generic and flexible plugin, it is also the default for Stone erasure coded pools.

 The *jerasure* plugin encapsulates the `Jerasure
 <http://jerasure.org>`_ library.
 It is